Syamlal-M/Password-validator/Readme.md

 # Password Validator
- Check a password with minimum 8 character and the characters contain at least two numeric digits and three special characters, three alphabetic characters.
+ Check a password with between 8-11 character and the characters contain at least two numeric digits and three special characters, three alphabetic characters.

  ```python